 You’ll Need Your Routing Number

 Your routing number — sometimes called an ABA — is an extremely useful piece of information when it comes to your banking life.
-Your Citibank routing number also appears on your checks, or you can get it just by contacting your bank directly.
+Your Citibank routing number appears on your checks, or you can get it by contacting your bank directly.

-Be sure to verify the routing number before you decide to send your cash.
+Be sure to verify the routing number before you send your cash.
 If it’s off by even one digit, your money could go somewhere else.